What is Payroll Factoring?

 Who should use Payroll Funding?

-While payroll funding is especially important in the staffing industry, any company that sells on credit and has employees could benefit from the service.
+While payroll funding is critical in the staffing industry, any company that sells on credit and employs staff could benefit from this service.

 Is Payroll Factoring the same as Payroll Financing?

-The terms payroll factoring and payroll invoice financing are often used interchangeably, but they’re technically too different funding structures.
+The terms “payroll factoring” and “payroll invoice financing” are often used interchangeably; however, they’re technically two distinct funding structures.
 Payroll factoring is a transaction where a business sells its unpaid invoices to cover payroll costs.

-Payroll invoice financing is a loan to cover payroll costs that’s secured using a company’s accounts receivable as collateral.
-Unlike factoring, payroll financing incurs debt, and the company repays the loan amount.
+Payroll invoice financing is a loan that covers payroll costs, secured by a company’s accounts receivable as collateral.
+Unlike factoring, payroll loans incur debt, and the company repays the loan amount.

 Multiple working capital loans are available if payroll invoice factoring isn’t a good fit for your business.
 You might also be interested in one of the following small business loans: